evanx/bashbin/redis-scan/readme.md

 }
 ```

-In practice, we may be issuing Redis commands here to check TTL, delete or migrate keys.
+In practice, we may be issuing Redis commands here to check TTL, delete, migrate or archive keys.

 ### Scan